SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 A better understanding of how Linux is different from the MacOS or Windows OS [3], the article __What is Linux__ on [the official Linux site](https://www.linux.com/what-is-linux/) is worth a read.

 OS's can be DTOS, RTOS or embedded systems.
-DTOS or a distributed operating system manages a group of independent computers and makes them appear like a single computer, Kothari, et al, differentiate this from an RTOS, or real-time operating system.
+DTOS or a distributed operating system manages a group of independent computers and makes them appear like a single computer, Kothari, et al., differentiate this from an RTOS, or real-time operating system.
 The RTOS has a quick, predictable response to real-time events - mouse clicks, clock interrupts and other such processes that allow an OS to multi-task.
 There are OSs that only execute a single program at a time and are referred to as single-tasking OSs vs multi-tasking OSs.
 Embedded systems are designed to operate with a limited number of resources, are compact and efficient in design and are mainly for use on small machines.

 ## Why Linux and not Unix?